bencwallace/slox/README.md

 * Lox values are stored as `Value` objects rather than `Object` objects.
 * The `Scanner` and `Parser` are implemented as tail-recursive functions.
 * Binary operator parsers are implemented using a single higher-order function.

+## Conclusion

+Scala is truly an ideal language for implementing an interpreter, taking advantage of both algebraic data structures for representing and processing the abstract syntax tree, as well as objects for storing and manipulating mutable state, such as the current position of the parser.